Molecular Life and Health Sciences

 This consecutive Master of Science in Molecular Life and Health Sciences is accessible to students who have completed their Bachelor of Science in Biology or in Biochemistry at the University of Fribourg.
 Some restrictions apply, as outlined in the BSc and MSc study plans.

 The Department of Biology of the Faculty of Science and Medicine offers five options for the Master of Science in Molecular Life and Health Sciences:

 1. Developmental Biology and Regeneration (120 ECTS credits)

-This option is centred on the molecular mechanisms that govern animal development in various model systems including the fruit fly Drosophila melanogaster, the nematode Caenorhabditis elegans, the zebrafish Danio rerio, and marine chordates.
+This option is centred on the molecular mechanisms that govern animal development in various model systems including the fruit fly Drosophila melanogaster, the nematode Caenorhabditis elegans and the zebrafish Danio rerio.
 Research groups investigate molecular aspects of regeneration, cell differentiation, epigenetics, gamete formation and aging.
 Our research focuses on fundamental aspects of molecular genetics and cell biology, and often correlates with perspectives on understanding human diseases.
 The tools employed are among others, molecular genetics, molecular biology, protein analysis, microscopy and imaging, and morphology.

 2. Biochemistry and Cell Biology (120 ECTS credits)